 - Focus on the person and the message.
 Focus your entire attention on the speaker, listening without judgement or formulating a response before they’re halfway through speaking.
 Pay attention to the speaker’s body language as well as their words.
 This can be the toughest step to master, because most people are used to listening to the noise in their heads.

 - Communicate your attention.
 People can tell when you’re not paying attention, so use your body language and gestures to let them know you are locked into what they’re saying.
-Face the speaker directly and make eye contact.
-Sit or stand in an open position.
-Smile and nod occasionally.
+Some active listening exercises should be facing the speaker directly and making eye contact, sitting or standing in an open position, and smiling or nodding occasionally.

 - Acknowledge what the person is saying.
 From time to time, interject with something like “Uh huh” or “I see” to indicate you are following what the person is saying.
 This acknowledgement doesn’t mean you agree with the person; it simply indicates that you are actively listening.
 It’s also a good technique for keeping your attention focused on the speaker and the message rather than the noise in your own head.

 - Don’t interrupt.
 This can be another difficult step because the brain wants to jump in and solve the problem before the speaker has communicated the entire message.
 Interrupting shows impatience and disrespect, especially if you interrupt with an argument rather than a question.
 Worse, it frustrates the speaker and limits your understanding of the message.
-It’s important to be patient and allow the speaker to finish each point before asking questions.
+Active listening involves being patient and allowing the speaker to finish each point before asking questions.